Exit the UK from the EU is not the most urgent problem facing Berlin.

 Succumb whether Chancellor Angela Merkel, the German company requirements and take Do a softer stance in the negotiations, is expected, many UK citizens?
 In the past, German foreign policy is indeed often determined by economic interests.
 But not necessarily that it will be so this time, and sanctions against Russia are an important precedent: even the most powerful lobby groups have not been able to influence the determination of Berlin to punish Russia for "annexation" of Crimea.

 Merkel priority is to save 27 EU countries and to protect the EU's achievements.
 So, speaking to the German employers' federation in the year 2016, Merkel addressed directly to the audience of German business leaders with an appeal to put the sanctity of the single market above their individual business interests.
 Indeed, for many German companies preserve their pan-European supply chains (which, for example, the German automobile assembly plants linked to suppliers in Central Europe) is more important than the preservation of the commercial opportunities in the UK.

-Although Germany is unlikely to show leniency, however it is unlikely that Berlin will seek to "punish" the United Kingdom.
+Although Germany is unlikely to show softness, it is nevertheless unlikely that Berlin will seek to "punish" Great Britain.
 This does not mean that there is no disappointment.
-"The British have never been committed to the members of the Union" - complain many German citizens, while many are perplexed that the country can go on such an important referendum completely prepared for the possibility of its outcome.
-But German citizens also remember the great contribution to the UK in the EU - the single market, enlargement to the east, a common security policy - and they hope that the country can remain close and constructive partner of the European bloc.
+"The British have never been committed members of the union," many German citizens complain, while many are puzzled that the country can go to such an important referendum that is completely unprepared for its possible outcome.
+But FRG citizens also remember the UK's great contribution to the EU - a single market, an expansion to the east, a common security policy - and they hope that the country can remain a close and constructive partner of the European bloc.

 The author emphasizes that Merkel, in any case is not the politician who will approach the negotiations on the basis of emotions, be it frustration or nostalgia.
 She's a pragmatist.